MightyPork/cubemx_make/README.md

 This is a template for developing STM32 code using the GCC ARM toolchain.

-Sources, libraries etc are generated and updated using the Cube MX too, which is a cross-platform Java application (despite being named `.exe`).
+Sources, libraries etc. are generated and updated using the Cube MX too, which is a cross-platform Java application (despite being named `.exe`).
 You can run it using `java -jar`.

+The project is intended for STM32 Discovery board, so the default Discovery files are included.

+Feel free to change the target in CubeMX after opening the `.ioc` project file.

 Project updating
 ----------------